-Because the variable name var1 was reused in the following example, the printed value of var1 may be unexpected.
+In the following example, because the variable name var1 was reused, the printed value of var1 may be

 Removing the declaration of var2 will result in a diagnostic message being generated making the programmer aware of an undeclared variable.
 However, removing the declaration of var1 in the inner block will not result in a diagnostic as var1 will be resolved to the declaration in the outer block and a programmer maintaining the code could very easily miss this subtlety.
 The removing of inner block var1 will result in the printing of var1=1 instead of var1=10.